alontalmor/MultiQA/README.md

 MultiQA is a project whose goal is to facilitate training and evaluating reading comprehension models over arbitrary sets of datasets.
-All datasets are in a single format, and it is accompanied by an AllenNLP `DatasetReader` and model that enable easy training and evaluation on multiple subsets of datasets.
+All datasets are in a single format, and it is accompanied by an AllenNLP `DatasetReader` and `model` that enable easy training and evaluation on multiple subsets of datasets.

-This repository contains code for our paper [MultiQA: An Empirical Investigation of Generalization and Transfer in Reading Comprehension](https://arxiv.org/abs/1905.13453).
+This repository contains the code for our paper [MultiQA: An Empirical Investigation of Generalization and Transfer in Reading Comprehension](https://arxiv.org/abs/1905.13453).

-This work was performed at AllenAI institute of Artificial Intelligence.
+This work was performed at The Allen Institute of Artificial Intelligence.

-This project is constantly being improved, contributions, comments and suggestions are welcome!
+This project is constantly being improved.
+Contributions, comments and suggestions are welcome!

 ## News

 | Date | Message
 | :----- | :-----:
+| Aug 07, 2019 | TriviaQA-Wikipedia BERT-Base Model is now available, improved results will be soon to follow.
 | Aug 03, 2019 | BERT-Large Models are now available!